Fading blond? Mousy brown? Bring on the rhubarb! Here’s how to naturally lighten your hair using nothing but rhubarb and water.

 You’ve heard of champagne blond, strawberry blond, and honey blond.
 Since it’s rhubarb season here in New England, let me introduce the Rhubarb Blond.

 But first a bit of background.
-Rhubarb has a 3000+-year history of medicinal and cosmetic use, and people didnt even begin eating rhubarb stalks until the late 1700s.
+Rhubarb has a history of medicinal and cosmetic use that spans more than 3,000 years, and people didn’t even begin eating rhubarb stalks until the late 1700s.

 Rhubarb originated in Central Asia and still occupies a revered place in traditional Chinese medicine.
 Scientists around the world continue exploring various rhubarb species for their potential in treating ailments as diverse as dermatitis, pancreatic cancer, and diabetes.
-(Note: The Rheum genus contains at least 60 species and many hybrids; the succulent species we bake into pies differ from the medicinal rhubarbs, generally considered inedible.)
+(Note: The Rheum genus contains at least 60 species and many hybrids; the succulent species that we bake into pies differs from the medicinal rhubarbs, which are generally considered inedible.)

 Because of its high concentration of oxalic acid (the compound that makes the leaves and roots toxic to eat), rhubarb has also found use as an agent for cleaning metal, tanning leather, and controlling insects.

 One of the more intriguing uses for the root (actually a rhizome) of this ancient plant: as a lightening agent for blond or light brown hair.
 The oxalic acid serves as a fixative, so a rhubarb rinse will last much longer than most herbal rinses.